Reginald Maudling: First unsuccessful leadership bid

 By 1963, during the Profumo affair, there was talk, encouraged by Martin Redmayne (Chief Whip) and Lord Poole (Party Chairman), of Maudling succeeding Macmillan as prime minister.
-Maudling visited Butler (Deputy Prime Minister) and obtained a mutual promise that they would, if necessary, agree to serve under one another – Maudling believed that he had gained an advantage in obtaining the agreement of Butler, his senior, to serve under him if necessary.
+Maudling visited Butler (then Deputy Prime Minister) and obtained a mutual promise that they would, if necessary, agree to serve under one another; Maudling believed that he had gained an advantage in obtaining the agreement of Butler, his senior, to serve under him if necessary.
 William Rees-Mogg claimed in The Times on 28 July that Butler led Maudling by 2:1 in the Cabinet, although Maudling had more support amongst backbench MPs.

 Macmillan's sudden illness and announcement of his resignation in October 1963 came at a time when Maudling's support had fallen.
-He was also poorly received at the Conservative Party conference, which had become a hustings for the leadership, despite coaching from Iain Macleod, in how to deliver his speech.
-Back in London the following week, a process of "consultation" by Lord Chancellor Dilhorne and by Redmayne declared Foreign Secretary Lord Home, rather than Maudling or Butler, to be the compromise candidate.
-Enoch Powell, Macleod, Hailsham and Maudling (known as "the Quad" in some accounts of the following days) sought to persuade Butler to refuse to serve under Home, so that Butler rather than Home would have to become prime minister.
-Macleod and Maudling demanded that Dilhorne lay the results of his consultations before the Cabinet but he refused.
-Maudling attended the meeting at Powell's house late in the evening of 17 October, "well-refreshed" after attending a formal dinner and seems to have "gone along with it" rather than being a ringleader, although he and Hailsham agreed to serve under Butler.
-On the morning of Saturday 19 October Butler then Maudling agreed to serve under Home, enabling him to accept office as prime minister.
+He was also poorly received at the Conservative Party conference (which had become a launching-pad for the party leadership), despite having received coaching from Iain Macleod, in how to deliver his speech.
+When he was back in London the following week, a process of 'consultation', by Lord Chancellor Dilhorne and by Redmayne, determined that Foreign Secretary Lord Home, rather than Maudling or Butler, would be the best choice for compromise candidate.
+Enoch Powell, Macleod, Hailsham and Maudling (known as 'the Quad' in some accounts of the following days) sought to persuade Butler to refuse to serve under Home, in the hope of ensuring that Butler rather than Home would have to become prime minister.
+Macleod and Maudling demanded that Dilhorne lay the results of his consultations before the Cabinet, but he refused.

+Maudling attended the meeting at Powell's house late in the evening of 17 October, 'well-refreshed' after attending a formal dinner – an early sign of the excessive alcohol intake that would later shorten his career and his life – yet he seems to have gone along with the succession plot rather than to have been a ringleader in it, although he and Hailsham agreed to serve under Butler.
+At any rate, on the morning of Saturday 19 October, first Butler, and then Maudling, agreed to serve under Home after all.
+This support enabled Home to accept office as prime minister.

-Maudling retained his post as Chancellor under the new prime minister and in the 1964 election, Maudling had a prominent role at the helm of the party's daily press conferences, while Douglas-Home toured the country.
+Maudling retained his post as Chancellor under the new prime minister.
+In the 1964 election, Maudling had a prominent role at the helm of the party's daily press conferences, while Douglas-Home toured the country.
 On the BBC's election results programme, the journalist Anthony Howard said that he believed that if Maudling had been leader, the narrow Conservative defeat would have been a narrow Conservative victory.
-Upon being forced out of the post by the election defeat, Maudling left a note to his successor, James Callaghan, simply stating "Good luck, old cock....
-Sorry to leave it in such a mess".
+Upon being forced out of the post by the election defeat, Maudling left a handwritten note to his Labour successor, James Callaghan, simply stating 'Good luck, old cock ...
+Sorry to leave it in such a mess'.